top of page

 To maximize the benefits of this technique, follow these simple steps:

-Initial Sanding: Begin with sanding your wood using a lower grit to address roughness and defects.
+1. Initial Sanding: Start by sanding your wood with a lower grit to address roughness and defects.

-Application of Water: Lightly mist the surface with water from a spray bottle or lightly apply it with a damp cloth.
+2. Application of Water: Lightly mist the surface with water from a spray bottle.
+Alternatively, lightly apply it with a damp cloth.
 Avoid soaking the wood.

 Alternative Techniques for Achieving a Smooth Finish